-When you are hyped up and ready to make your workout count, air quality shouldn’t stop you from staying fit and doing the sports you love.
-It could be running, cycling, or training for a marathon.
-Don’t let bad air quality get in the way of your active lifestyle (or your long-term health, for that matter).
+When you're hyped up and ready to make your workout count, air quality shouldn’t stop you from staying fit and doing the sports you love.
+From running, cycling, or training for a marathon, don’t let bad air quality get in the way of your active lifestyle (or your long-term health, for that matter).
 This is a complete guide to help you understand how to optimize your workout routine when you live in an area impacted by pollution.
 There’s a lot to cover; buckle in.

 You will learn: